HorizenOfficial/horizen-docs/docs/3-tutorials/01-run-collator.md

-# Ho to run a collator
+# How to run a collator

 [ coming soon... ]

-instructions to run a collator
+instructions on how to run a collator